rsdoiel/antenna/archives/2025/planet_2025.23.md

 ---

-## US Open Day 1 updates: Scheffler battling
+## US Open Day 1 recap: McIlroy and Scheffler toil

 date: 2025-06-12, from: RTÉ News

-It's the opening round of the most brutal major championship of the lot.
-Keep an eye on all the goings-on at the 125th US Open with our live updates...
+An opening round 66 sees JJ Spaun with the clubhouse lead after the opening day of the US Open where Oakmont has caused difficulties for many in the field.

 <br>